 Peel and pit 5 fresh peaches and cut into bite-size chunks.
 Melt butter in skillet and cook prepared peaches about five minutes until peaches begin to soften.
 Stir in vanilla extract, cinnamon powder and pancake mix or flour.
 Toss in blueberries, continue to stir and cook on low heat for one minute.
 Sweeten to taste with raw honey and serve warm.

 Warm fruit cobblers are the perfect fall dessert.
+This skillet version makes it the perfect summer cobbler with no heating the oven.
 Let us know how you like this one!

 Articles and recipes by natural living and healthy lifestyle author and writer,